HIllya51/LunaTranslator/docs/en/fastkeys.md

     In OCR/clipboard mode, after binding the window, it can also be associated with the current game settings in HOOK mode, thus using the game's proprietary translation optimization dictionary, etc.

 1. #### Window Screenshot {#anchor-_21}
+    If Magpie scaling is currently in use, it will capture the magnified window.

-    After binding the game window, you can take screenshots of the bound window (by default, two screenshots will be taken: GDI and Winrt, both of which may fail).
-If Magpie scaling is currently in use, it will also capture the magnified window.
+    After binding the game window, you can take screenshots of the bound window.
+It first attempts a GDI capture, and falls back to Windows.Capture if that fails.

+    By default, left-click saves the screenshot to a file, and right-click saves it to the clipboard.
+The left and right click functions can be swapped in settings.

 1. #### Mute Game {#anchor-_22}
     After binding the game window, you can mute the game with one click, eliminating the hassle of muting the game in the system volume mixer.